Be Prepared at the Polls

 ☐ Headphones (non-battery)

-☐ Liquids (water and/or drinks)
+☐ Liquids (water and/or other drinks)

 ☐ Snacks